-~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ Subordinated Convertible Notes Due 2029
+onvertible Notes Due 2029

-(in millions) Dec 31, 2015 Dec c 31, 2014
+(in millions) Dec 31, 2015 Dec 31, 2014

 Face value \$ 429.5 \$ 429.5

 Debt discount (257.8) (259.7)

 Book value 171.7 169.8

 Fair value (Level 1) 265.8 313.1

-Maturity date Nov 2029)
+Maturity date No v 2029

-Stated annual interest rate 4.50% until No 2.25% until No
+Stated annual interest rate 4.50% until Nov 2019 2.25% until Nov 2029

-Interest payments Semi-annua May 15 & No
+Interest payments annually: 5 & Nov 15

 The Company's Subordinated Convertible Notes were issued on December 18, 2009 in the amount of \$429.5 million.
 The notes and the common stock issuable upon conversion were registered on a Registration Statement on Form S-4, initially filed with the SEC on October 27, 2009, as amended and as declared effective by the SEC on December 18, 2009.
 At issuance, the Company separately accounted for the liability and equity components of the instrument, based on the Company's nonconvertible debt borrowing rate on the instrument's issuance date of 12.5%.
 At issuance, the liability and equity components were \$162.9 million and \$266.6 million, respectively.
 The equity component (debt discount) is being amortized to interest expense based on the effective interest method.
 The Subordinated Convertible Notes were issued to complete an exchange offer; therefore, all proceeds were used to extinguish the Company's previously held 1.00% Senior Convertible Notes due 2012.
-The Company incurred issuance fees and expenses of approximately \$14.5 million as a result of the exchange offer which have been proportionately allocated to the liability and equity components of the new subordinate notes due in 2029.
+The Company incurred issuance fees and expenses of approximately \$14.5 million as result of the exchange offer which have been proportionately allocated to the liability and equity components of the new subordinate notes due in 2029.
 Additional terms have been summarized in the table below.